 - 1) Pants or shorts will be appropriately sized and worn at a natural waistline (no sagging or bagging).
-Legging/tights, cotton sweat pants, biker or spandex shorts, breakaway pants, wind shorts, joggers, wind pants, short shorts, and cutoffs will not be allowed.
-Girls may wear leggings or jeggings, if worn under a dress or tunic meeting the fingertip length requirement.
+Legging/tights, cotton sweat pants, biker or spandex shorts, breakaway pants, wind shorts, joggers, wind pants, short shorts, athletic shorts (with or without pockets), and cutoffs will not be allowed.
 Pants with holes exposing skin above the knee (this includes garments worn under pants) will not be allowed.
 Hems of shorts, skorts, culottes, skirts, and dresses will be no shorter than 2 1⁄2 inches (the width of a dollar bill) when measured from the top of the kneecap.
 Slits in dresses, skirts, shorts, skorts, culottes and pants are considered part of the hemline and must not exceed the 2-1⁄2 inches above the kneecap.
 (Slits are any vertical openings extending upward from the hemline front, back, sides or any other hemline placement.)
-Shorts are to be worn at the hem and not rolled up. - a.
-The only exception to athletic wear will be Physical Education Classes (short shorts and bike shorts will not be allowed)

-- b.
-Shirts and short colors will be outlined in PE.
-NO WHITE SHIRTS will be allowed in PE/Pre Athletics - 2) Student shirts may be un-tucked if: when standing and arms extended to their side, the shirt does not extend past the top of the palm of the student's hand or when their arms are raised the shirt does not rise above the jeans showing the stomach.
+Shorts are to be worn at the hem and not rolled up. - 2) Student shirts may be un-tucked if: when standing and arms extended to their side, the shirt does not extend past the top of the palm of the student's hand or when their arms are raised the shirt does not rise above the jeans showing the stomach.
 Female blouses designed to be worn at or just below the beltline may be left out if no midriff is exposed. - 3) Males: Shirts will be appropriately sized, buttoned and with sleeves. - 4) Females: Shirts will be appropriately sized and buttoned.
 Straps on tops must be at least 1 1/2 inches wide.
 Halters, strapless garments, tank tops, mesh see-through tops and clothes that expose the midriff or back will not be allowed.
 No cleavage should be visible.
 Undergarments cannot be visible. - 5) Coats, jackets, and protective weather garments shall be worn as appropriate to the environment.
 Jacket hoods will not be worn inside.
 Dusters or trench coats and are not allowed. - 6) Clothing containing obscene slogans, gang-related identifying emblems or symbols, advertisements for tobacco, alcoholic beverages, gruesome blood, drug paraphernalia, weapons, or sexual innuendoes are not allowed.
-Should PPE masks be required, the same standards apply. - 7) Students must wear appropriate footwear. - a.
-Tennis or Athletic Shoes only for PE
+Should PPE masks be required, the same standards apply. - 7) Students must wear appropriate footwear.